bulletmark/mpr/README.md

 You can not define shortcuts/macros with mpr, although all the standard macros within mpremote are available in mpr.

+There are some undocumented features in mpremote which have been added to mpr as they are discovered.

+1. The `reset` command can accept an optional millisecs delay.
+2. The `put` command (`cp` in mpremote) can copy a specified local directory recursively to root (`/`) on the device.

 ## Default Arguments